-The Commune of Roma accumulates more than 120 thousand overdue birth and marriage certificates.
-The queue directly impacts families who are waiting for documents to validate civil rights or complete the recognition of Italian citizenship — which includes guaranteeing citizenship to minor children.
+The Municipality of Rome has accumulated more than 120 backlogged birth and marriage certificates.
+This backlog directly impacts families awaiting documents to validate civil rights or complete the recognition of Italian citizenship—which includes securing citizenship for minor children.

-“We have been waiting for our certificates for two years Roma to update the AIRE and request citizenship for our children, but with the change in the law, our children's rights were taken away”, says Maria Mercedes, who illustrates the situation of thousands of families in the same situation.
+“We have been waiting for our certificates in Rome for two years to update our AIRE registration and apply for citizenship for our children, but with the change in the law, our children's rights have been taken away,” says Maria Mercedes, illustrating the situation of thousands of families in the same predicament.

 The problem is not limited to the Italian capital.
 In Zoldo Valley, in northern Italy, the mayor Camillo De Pellegrin acknowledges the backlog of cases.
 According to him, the municipality is still processing requests from 2019.
 The municipality has been the target of court decisions requiring the transcription of certificates of new Italian citizens.